 Skip to main content

 1. Interoperability.
 ODCS is a Linux Foundation project.
 Soda, Great Expectations, and dbt speak it.
-Your contract isn’t a proprietary blob.
+Your contract is not a proprietary blob.

 2. No lock-in.
 Click Export, get a directory of YAML.
 Import it into whichever tool you pick next.
 No rewrite required.